What You Need to Know About Billing and Posting Clerk

 - Bookkeeping and Billing Machine Operator

 Is There Job Demand for Billing and Posting Clerks?

-There were about 501,000 jobs for Billing and Posting Clerk in 2016 (in the United States).
+In the United States, there were 501,000 jobs for Billing and Posting Clerk in 2016.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Billing and Posting Clerk by 2026.
-The BLS estimates 59,500 yearly job openings in this field.
+There will be an estimated 59,500 positions for Billing & Posting Clerk per year.

 The states with the most job growth for Billing & Posting Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.